 Members associated with Obesity Research

-Scientists, Researchers, professors, Business delegates, research scholars, and Young researchers and student delegates from Academia and Research along with the industrial professionals from medical sectors.
+Scientists, Researchers, professors, Business delegates, research scholars, and Young researchers and student delegates from Academia and Research along with the industry professionals from medical sectors.
 Academia 70%, Industry 20%, Others 10%

 Scope and Importance of Nutrition Research